kelseygonzalez/AU-STAT412-612/content/material/1-13-lecture.markdown

 toc: true
 ---
 Learning Objectives:
 - Manipulate Vectors and Lists using Base R syntax.
+- Apply techniques of iteration to reduce and simplify your code.

 # Vectors
 R has Only Two Kinds of Vectors: **Atomic Vectors** and **Lists**